Pelvic inflammatory disease (PID)

 Pelvic Inflammatory Disease (PID): Understanding, Diagnosing, and Treating Pelvic Infections

-Pelvic pain, abnormal discharge, or unusual bleeding shouldn’t be ignored — especially if they come with fever or general unwellness.
-These could be signs of Pelvic Inflammatory Disease (PID), a condition that, if left untreated, can lead to serious long-term health issues, including fertility problems.
+Don’t ignore pelvic pain, abnormal discharge or bleeding – especially if it comes with a fever or feeling unwell.
+These could be signs of Pelvic Inflammatory Disease (PID), a condition that if left untreated can cause long term health problems including fertility issues.

-At Happiher, we approach PID diagnosis and treatment with urgency, care, and sensitivity.
-If you’re looking for a private gynaecologist in London for pelvic infection management, expert help is available.
+At Happiher we approach PID diagnosis and treatment with urgency, care and sensitivity.
+Looking for a private gynaecologist in London for pelvic infection management?
+Help is here.

-Pelvic Inflammatory Disease (PID) is an infection of the upper female reproductive tract — including the uterus (womb), fallopian tubes, and ovaries.
-It usually starts with a bacterial infection that spreads upwards from the vagina or cervix.
+Pelvic Inflammatory Disease (PID) is an infection of the upper female reproductive tract – the uterus (womb), fallopian tubes and ovaries.
+It usually starts with a bacterial infection that spreads up from the vagina or cervix.

-Bacterial vaginosis can contribute to PID.
-Additionally, infections caused by Mycoplasma genitalium have also been identified as potential contributors to the development of PID.
+Bacterial vaginosis can cause PID.
+Mycoplasma genitalium has also been identified as a potential cause of PID.

-Most cases are caused by sexually transmitted infections (STIs) like chlamydia or gonorrhoea, with Chlamydia trachomatis being one of the primary bacterial agents responsible for PID.
-About 10 to 15 percent of women with endocervical Neisseria gonorrhoeae or Chlamydia trachomatis will go on to develop PID.
+Most cases are caused by sexually transmitted infections (STIs) like chlamydia or gonorrhoea, Chlamydia trachomatis is one of the main bacterial agents that cause PID.
+About 10-15% of women with endocervical Neisseria gonorrhoeae or Chlamydia trachomatis will go on to develop PID.
 PID can also result from:

 • Normal vaginal bacteria becoming unbalanced

-PID predominantly arises from infections caused by sexually transmitted bacteria, which can spread from the lower genital tract to the upper reproductive organs such as the uterus and fallopian tubes.
+PID is mainly caused by sexually transmitted bacteria that can spread from the lower genital tract to the upper reproductive organs like the uterus and fallopian tubes.

-Pelvic inflammatory disease (PID) is a complex condition that can arise from various causes and risk factors.
-Various bacterial infections, especially those caused by gonorrhea and chlamydia, account for a significant percentage of PID cases.
-The primary cause of PID is a bacterial infection, typically a sexually transmitted infection (STI) such as chlamydia or gonorrhea, which spreads from the lower genital tract to the upper genital tract, including the fallopian tubes, uterus, and ovaries.
-This infection can lead to inflammation and potentially cause permanent damage to the reproductive organs.
-Risk factors for developing PID include having multiple sexual partners, a history of STIs, unprotected sex, and the use of an intrauterine device (IUD).
-Additionally, women who have had pelvic surgery, abortion, or childbirth are at a higher risk.
-Understanding these causes and risk factors is crucial for preventing PID and reducing the likelihood of long-term complications such as chronic pelvic pain, ectopic pregnancy, and infertility.
+Pelvic inflammatory disease (PID) is a complex condition that can be caused by many factors.
+Bacterial infections especially those caused by gonorrhea and chlamydia account for a big percentage of PID cases.
+The main cause of PID is a bacterial infection, usually a sexually transmitted infection (STI) like chlamydia or gonorrhea that spreads from the lower genital tract to the upper genital tract including the fallopian tubes, uterus and ovaries.
+This infection can cause inflammation and potentially damage the reproductive organs permanently.
+Risk factors for PID include having multiple sexual partners, history of STIs, unprotected sex and using an intrauterine device (IUD).
+Women who have had pelvic surgery, abortion or childbirth are also at higher risk.
+Understanding these causes and risk factors is key to preventing PID and reducing the likelihood of long term complications like chronic pelvic pain, ectopic pregnancy and infertility.

 Symptoms of PID

-PID symptoms can vary — from mild and easily overlooked to sudden and severe.
+PID symptoms can vary – from mild and easy to miss to sudden and severe.

 Common signs include: